-- Expectations regarding future estimates of annual harvest based on forest management plans, which may be impacted by weather conditions, timber growth cycles, availability of trained labour, insect infestations, disease outbreak, forestry and environmental regulations, variability associated with forestry measurements or risks related to climate changes. - Expectations regarding the timing and terms of carbon credit sales, which is subject to successful registration of the credits on the registry and negotiation of sales contracts with customers. - Expectations regarding the outcome of ongoing litigation, which may be impacted by negotiations and actions taken by the Province of New Brunswick or the Attorney General of Canada, judicial decisions in this matter or other matters that may create precedent.
+- Expectations regarding future estimates of annual harvest based on forest management plans, which may be impacted by weather conditions, timber growth cycles, availability of trained labour, insect infestations, disease outbreak, forestry and environmental regulations, variability associated with forestry measurements or risks related to climate changes. - Expectations regarding the number and timing of carbon credits that will be successfully registered, made available for sale and sold.
+Actual credit issuances will be adjusted each reporting period based on actual harvesting, natural disturbances, and other factors, as well as periodic updating for inventory and verification activities. - Expectations regarding advancement through the terms of the solar land lease agreement and the resulting potential financial impact to Acadian, which may be impacted by the lessee's ability to obtain the necessary regulatory permits and approvals for the solar project, as well as to obtain third party financing.
+At any time during the inspection term or the development term, the tenant has the right to terminate the agreement which would terminate the lease fees paid to Acadian. - Expectations regarding the outcome of ongoing litigation, which may be impacted by negotiations and actions taken by the Province of New Brunswick or the Attorney General of Canada, judicial decisions in this matter or other matters that may create precedent.

-Other risks and factors are discussed in the section entitled "Risk Factors" beginning on page 14.
+Other risks and factors are discussed in the section entitled "Risk Factors" beginning on page 15.
 Forward-looking information is based on various material factors or assumptions, which are based on information currently available to Acadian.
 Readers are cautioned that the preceding list of material factors or assumptions is not exhaustive.
 Although the forward-looking statements contained in this AIF are based upon what management believes are reasonable assumptions, Acadian cannot assure readers that actual results will be consistent with these forward-looking statements.
 The forward-looking statements contained in this AIF are made as of the date of this AIF based on information currently available to management and should not be relied upon as representing Acadian's views as of any date subsequent to the date of this AIF.
 Acadian assumes no obligation to update or revise these forward-looking statements to reflect new information, events, circumstances or otherwise, except as required by applicable law.